wchiquito/jj-for-everyone.github.io/src/terminal_basics.md

 In the case of `zsh`, the startup script is **`~/.zshrc`**.

 There are actually many more shells besides `bash` and `zsh`.
-Learning about them can be useful, but your shell doesn't matter in this book, so I will skip that topic.
+Learning about them can be useful, but your shell doesn't matter in this tutorial, so I will skip that topic.

 Let's practice:
 Add the following line to the startup script of your shell: